ebarahona/loopback-next/packages/openapi-v3/README.md

 ## Basic use

 Currently this package only has spec generator for controllers.
-It generates swagger `paths` and `basePath` specs for a given decorated controller class.
+It generates OpenAPI specifications for a given decorated controller class, including `paths`, `components.schemas`, and `servers`.

-Here is an example of calling function `getControllerSpec` to generate the swagger spec:
+Here is an example of calling function `getControllerSpec` to generate the OpenAPI spec:

 ```js
 import {api, getControllerSpec} from '@loopback/openapi-v3';